Name: The "jellyfish" nebula

 Constellation:Gemini

-Exposure time:A stack of 16 five-minute exposures at ISO 800.
+Exposure time:A stack of 16 five-minute and 9 three-minute exposures.

 Star Chart from Michael Vlasov's Deep sky hunter star atlas available on line https://www.deepskywatch.com/deep-sky-hunter-atlas.html